Versoblanco/syllabicator/README.md

 - <code>word</code> understood as a any iterable sequence of charachters.
 - <code>lang</code> is the language expressed by its two letters standards (en, de, it, etc.).
 Currently it will work only with <code>es</code>

-        words = u"hodor" # Input should be always Unicode type print(syllabicator.syllabicate(word, es))
+        word = u"hodor"     # Input should be always Unicode type print(syllabicator.syllabicate(word, es))

         # Output [ho, dor]